keithbuhler/keithbuhler.github.io/teaching.md

 <img src="/img/measurelearning.png" alt="propermeasure" align="right" hspace="20" height="300" width="300">

-I have been teaching at universities or high schools for fifteen years.
+I have been teaching for about fifteen years.
 Since 2012, I have taught university courses in philosophy, metaphysics, ethics, bioethics, and philosophy of religion at the University of Kentucky and Asbury University.
 Before that, I served one year as Director of High School Studies at Veritas Academy and two years as Master Tutor at Torrey Academy.
-Complete details are on my [CV](/Buhler-CV.pdf).
+Students enjoy my enthusiasm for the subject and personable approach to classroom discussion.

 ### Teaching Statement

-My goal in teaching is to build an immersive environment of philosophical thinking and to enable students to grow intellectually.
+My goal in teaching is to build an immersive environment of philosophical thinking and to empower students to grow intellectually.
 [To read the full teaching statement, click here.](/teaching-statement)

-### Sample Syllabi
+### Course Syllabi

 F2016 Business Ethics ([Syllabus](/syllabus334))
 F2016 Philosophy of CS Lewis ([Syllabus](/syllabus251))